 3.0 Urban Challenge Grants: Migration, Belonging and Thriving

-In 2023 the School of Cities launched a new thematic focus on Migration, Belonging and Thriving.
-New grants will be announced shortly that tackle the interactions between these areas.
-University of Toronto faculty and postdoctoral fellows from the humanities, social and natural sciences will receive funding for research that crosscut the areas of migration, belonging, and thriving.
+In 2023, we launched a new thematic focus on Migration, Belonging and Thriving, and have recently awarded 13 new Urban Challenge Grants that tackle the interactions between these areas.
+Over 20 PIs from 18 University of Toronto departments spanning the humanities, social and natural sciences have received funds for research that crosscuts the areas of migration, belonging, and thriving.